lowepowerlab/protocols/purchasing.md

 * Limit the # of face-to-face meetings or phone calls during the negotiation.
 Your time is valuable, so aim for email or phone.

 ## Consumables
-We have a **competitive quote with XXX** for plastics and some common chemicals (CPG ingredients, antibiotics).
+We have a **competitive quote with Genesee** for plastics and some common chemicals (CPG ingredients, antibiotics).
+Genesee .
+When checking out from Genesee, always place the following info:  25-0055499 and PG-APEX and PG-GURL19 and PG-NEWLAB in the `Note to all Suppliers` in `General` tab after you click `Check out`.
+PG-20ORDER
+"90-131G for $50"
+“However Jason & I agreed to price tips."
+"extra mini-mag"

-Contact the Rep, XXXX, if we identify a new consumable item that we will regularly purchase to get a strong discount.
+Contact the Rep, Jason Isaac, if we identify a new consumable item that we will regularly purchase to get a strong discount.

 ## New Lab deals we need to negotiate: